LorenzoLotti-Remira/WildcardsUtilities/README.md

 fisc databases -a [identifier] [provider] [connetionstring] fisc databases list
 ```
 These commands will first create a databases, by default its an Sqlite server to save every scan.
-So the first thing i add is the identifier, that is the name, next is the provider such as SQL or PostgreSQL at last the connection string.
+- So the first thing i add is the identifier, that is the name,
+- Next is the provider such as SQL or PostgreSQL
+- Last the connection string.

 The second command displays all the databases saved.